Freedom of religion in Asia by country: Education

-The Ministry of Education requires courses on Islam and the MIB in all public schools.
-Private schools are not required to teach Islam, but many make voluntary Ugama instruction available on an extracurricular, after-hours basis.
-Ugama is a six-year education system that teaches Islam under the Sunni Shafi'i school of thought.
+MIB is a compulsory subject for students in both public and private schools and universities.
+Ugama is a seven-year education system that teaches Islam under the Sunni Shafi'i school of thought; Muslim citizenships are required to go through ugama at until the age of 14.
 Most school textbooks were illustrated to depict Islam as the norm, and often all women and girls were shown wearing the Muslim head covering.
 There were no depictions of practices of other religions in textbooks.
-The Ministry prohibits the teaching of other religions and comparative religious studies.
-At one private school that offers Islam instruction during regular school hours, Christian students have been allowed to attend church during those periods when Muslim students receive instruction about Islam.
+The Ministry of Education prohibits the teaching of other religions and comparative religious studies.
+In the past, one private school that offered Islam instruction during regular school hours allowed Christian students to attend church during those periods when Muslim students receive instruction about Islam.

 Marriage and conversions

 Marriage between Muslims and those of other faiths is not permitted, and non-Muslims must convert to Islam if they wish to marry a Muslim.
-Muslims who wish to convert to another religion face such official and societal pressure not to leave Islam that conversion is extremely difficult if not impossible in practice.
-Permission from the Ministry of Religious Affairs must be obtained to convert from Islam.
+Muslims are not allowed to convert to another religion and some non-Muslims say that they face pressure to convert to Islam.